wesschool/Generics/README.md

 # Generics
-A math library containing a couple functions that will be used for explaining generics (templates) with.
+A math library containing a couple functions that will be used for explaining generics (templates).